inkarkat/vim-SearchPatternPerScope/README.md

     CTRL-W T                Clone the current window to a new tab page and maintain a separate search pattern in that tab page.

+    :SearchPatternPerWin [{pattern}]
-    :SearchPatternPerWin    Maintain a separate search pattern quote/ per window.
+                            Maintain a separate search pattern quote/ per window.
                             From now on, searches only affect the search pattern of the current window.
     :NoSearchPatternPerWin  Revert to a single global search pattern for all windows.

+    :SearchPatternWinLocal [{pattern}]
-    :SearchPatternWinLocal  Maintain a separate search pattern quote/ for the current window.
+                            Maintain a separate search pattern quote/ for the current window.
 Other windows will keep the global search pattern.
     :NoSearchPatternWinLocal